sleepymalc/mode/README.md

 ### Work

-Bring all relevant apps and close others, and turn on Work Focus.
+Bring all relevant apps to the front, close others, and turn on Work Focus.

 ### Break

-Close work-apps, open entertaining-apps, turn off Work Focus.
+Close work apps, open entertaining apps, and turn off Work Focus.
 > The default break time is 20 minutes, after that it'll **bring you back to Work mode**.

 ### Rest

-Basically a no time-limit version of [Break](#break).
+Basically a no-time-limit version of [Break](#break).

 ## Settings